-The procedure for disclosing a disability and requesting accommodations is provided on the Disability Services website.
+The procedure for disclosing a disability and requesting accommodations is provided on the Office of Disability Services website.
 Dickinson College acknowledges that each student's circumstance is unique, and that a flexible approach should be taken in determining reasonable accommodations.
 To support eligibility for reasonable accommodations as an individual with a disability--covered under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA)--a student must disclose his or her disability and provide documentation that meets the college's guidelines to establish that the student has a physical or mental impairment substantially limiting one or more major life activities.
-Documentation should indicate each functional limitation and how it is related to an accommodation request.
+Documentation should substantiate each functional limitation and its nexus to each accommodation request.

 The college does not provide assessment for disabilities.
-The student is responsible for obtaining the appropriate testing or evaluation report by referring to the Guidelines for Documenting a Disability on the Disability Services website.
-The Office of Disability Services will be happy to provide you with a list of psychologists in the area who perform psychoeducational and neuro-psychological testing.
+The student is responsible for obtaining the appropriate testing or evaluation report by referring to the Guidelines for Documenting a Disability on the ODS website.
+The Office of Disability Services will be happy to provide those who ask with a list of psychologists in the area who perform psychoeducational and neuro-psychological testing.

-Dickinson College is committed to the full participation of students with disabilities in all aspects of College life, including dining experiences.
 A major facet of living at a residential college is dining together, and the opportunity for developing a sense of community that arises in this setting.
 To this end, all students living on campus at are required to purchase a Meal Plan.
-Occasionally, however, students have special needs based on documented health conditions, such as those resulting in certain dietary needs, which may affect their ability to participate in the dining program.
-Dickinson College Dining Services can often accommodate these needs.
-Exemptions from participation in the Meal Plan are rare, however and are only considered when needs cannot be accommodated by Dickinson Dining Services, and where the documentation clearly demonstrates that an accommodation is necessary to mitigate a functional limitation resulting from the disability.
+Occasionally, however, students have special dietary needs based on documented health conditions, which may necessitate dietary-based accomodations.
+Dickinson College is committed to the full participation of students with disabilities in all aspects of College life, including dining experiences, and Dining Services can often accommodate these needs.
+Accommodations to the way in which a student participates in the meal plan are granted when a diagnosis and supporting documentation clearly demonstrates that an accommodation is necessary to mitigate a functional limitation resulting from the disability.
+Exemptions from participation in the Meal Plan are extremely rare, however and are only considered when needs cannot be accommodated by Dickinson Dining Services.

-Dickinson College offers many dining options capable of accommodating many different dietary needs, including but not limited to lactose-free meals, gluten-free breads and meals, vegetarian and vegan options, and kosher dining, in addition to a wide array of healthy eating choices.
-There are also a variety of atmospheres in which students can eat, ranging from a large Dining Hall to smaller venues, such as Union Station and the Quarry.
+Dickinson College offers many dining options capable of accommodating a multitude of dietary needs, including but not limited to lactose-free meals, gluten-free breads and meals, vegetarian and vegan options, and kosher dining, in addition to a wide array of healthy eating choices.
+There are also a variety of atmospheres in which students can eat, ranging from the large Dining Hall to smaller venues, such as Union Station and the Quarry.
 Please visit the Dining Services Web site to learn more.